Settlement services - Mexico

-The usual ISMA limit of USD 25 equivalent applies to all against payment transactions.
+A limit of MXN50 applies to all against payment transactions.
 If there is a discrepancy within this limit, the amount of the selling party will prevail (provided that, for deliveries to a Mexican domestic counterparty, the counterparty agrees to pay the amount indicated by the CBL customer).
-If the countervalues indicated by both counterparties differ by more than the equivalent of USD 25, settlement will not occur.
+If the countervalues indicated by both counterparties differ by more than the MXN 50, settlement will not occur.

 Specific settlement rules/settlement restrictions

 It is market practice to pre-match Custodian to Custodian, and Custodian to Broker settlement (free of and against payment) for both equities and fixed income on contractual settlement date.
 Pre-matching is performed via telephone or through “Auto-Prematch”.

 In 2004, Citibanamex implemented a web-based proprietary system named “Auto-Prematch” whereby most Local Participants have access and can view transactions online.
 Citibanamex reports pre-matching statuses in real time.

 Settlement at Indeval is performed against MXN only.

 Customers that want payment in another currency (for example, USD) should settle instructions on a free of payment basis and arrange payment in a separate bilateral agreement with their counterparty.

 Settlements with domestic counterparties - DVP settlement at Indeval

 Via DALI1, final transfer of securities from the seller to the buyer account occurs throughout the processing cycle.